Panmoni/yapbay-api/README.md

 This is the backend API for YapBay, a peer-to-peer cryptocurrency trading platform that facilitates secure exchanges between crypto and fiat currencies.
 The platform utilizes blockchain-based smart contracts for escrow services, ensuring secure and trustless transactions.

+The primary repo for this project is at [https://github.com/Panmoni/yapbay](https://github.com/Panmoni/yapbay).

 ## Project Documentation

 For detailed project requirements and specifications, see [Project Requirements](docs/reqs.md).